 Publisher: Hogan Lovells

-DSM Watch: On your marks!
-Deadline for EU online Portability Regulation compliance is 20 March 2018
+DSM Watch: Compliance deadlines for EU online Portability Regulation pushed back

 Author: Steve Kuncewicz